zakaria-jaddad/Books/The_C_Programing_Language/README.md

       }
     }
     else {
-    // if end of mulitple line comment if (line[i - 1] == '*' && line[i] == '/')
+    // if end of multiple line comment if (line[i - 1] == '*' && line[i] == '/')
       {
         is_multiple_comment = -1;